ContinualAI/colab/README.md

 ### How to run it

+1. Star the project :-)

+2. Join our community on Slack: https://continualai.herokuapp.com/

-1. Go to [Google Colab](colab.research.google.com) and sign in!
+3. Go to [Google Colab](colab.research.google.com) and sign in!

-2. Go to the "GitHub" tab and type "continualai"
+4. Go to the "GitHub" tab and type "continualai"

-3. Pick a notebook an run it! :-)
+5. Pick a notebook an run it! :-)

 ### How to contribute